iusztinpaul/energy-forecasting/README.md

 4. Private PyPi Server.
 Orchestrate Everything with Airflow.
 5. Build Your Own App with FastAPI and Streamlit.
 6. Data Validation and Integrity using GE.
 Monitor Model Performance.
-7. Deploy Everything on GCP.
+7. Deploy Everything to GCP.
 Build a CI/CD Pipeline using GitHub Actions.

 # 📊 Data <a name=data></a>